International Travel Timeline

 - Travel Plans - You and your adviser will check in to see if there have been any changes to the travel plans.
 If there have been, you will discuss how best to manage the changes.

-- Trip Roster - You will confirm your roster and instruct all your participants to fill out and submit their International Travel Form online.
+- Trip Roster - You will confirm your roster and instruct all your participants to fill out and submit their Student Travel Form online.
 This process requires students to register with the U.S. State Department (if the student is a U.S. citizen) and with the ISOS (which provides emergency travel insurance and assistance).

 - Trip Finances - You and your adviser will make sure there have not been any issues with the payment methods and will discuss how to deal with any last-minute issues.